 The University also has a Choir and its own Orchestra, which actively contributes to the cultural life of the city and receives international acknowledgments on an increasingly frequent basis.

-Key facts about the University and the Department SPS
+Key facts about the University and the Faculty SPES

-- The University of Milano is the only Italian university among the 21 members of LERU (League of European Research Universities)
+The University of Milan is the only Italian university among the 21 members of LERU (League of European Research Universities)

-- It regularly ranks at the highest positions among Italian universities in the International rankings
+It regularly ranks at the highest positions among Italian universities in international rankings

-- It offers 65 Bachelor programmes, 54 Master programs, and 31 Doctoral programmes, with a total amount of more than 60.000 students.
+It offers more than 130 study Bachelor’s and Master’s programmes, together with 33 Doctoral programmes and several vocationally-oriented courses, with a total amount of more than 60.000 students.

 Advantages in studying in Milano

-- Study in one of the most prestigious and dynamic Italian university
+Study in one of the most prestigious and dynamic Italian universities.

-- Study in English (or Italian if you prefer) in a cosmopolitan environment, in a city that hosts 6 universities
+Study in English in a vibrant cosmopolitan environment, in a city that hosts eight universities.

-- Live in a modern and lively city, in a country famous for its cultural heritage, historical attractions, and quality of life.
+Live in a modern and lively city, fashion capital and youngsters’ favorite travel destination, in a country famous for its cultural heritage, historical attractions, and quality of life.

-- Choose to be the first BA student that establish bridges between cultures, countries and educational systems
+Choose to be among the first BA students to establish bridges between cultures, countries and educational systems